asejouk/zachmoshe.com/_drafts/random-polygons.markdown

 I originally had an idea to explore another optimization problem.
 I don't want to write much about it as I'll probably cover it in a future post but as a first step to it, I had to be able to cover a square area with random non-overlapping polygons.
 I was mainly interested in equally covering the whole plane (more or less) with many shapes that don't overlap.
 Other than that, I didn't care much and expected it to be fairly simple, although not trivial.
 Luckily enough, [Prof. Dan Halperin](http://acg.cs.tau.ac.il/danhalperin) works in the office right next to me.
 He showed me [a paper](http://arxiv.org/abs/1502.06195) he wrote on [Minikowski Sum](https://www.wikiwand.com/en/Minkowski_addition), and some of the random polygons they generated there proved me that I don't really want random polygons.
 Random polygons also include holes, crosses and polygons with 200 vertices that just look like an overkill for me.

-So I went with a second approach - why not considering the square area as a large grid, remove some of the boundaries between adjacent cells to create randomly shaped blocks, and then, draw exactly one random polygon inside every block.
-Given a block, drawing the polygon inside shouldn't be that difficult and although this approach doesn't cover all possible polygons, it's much simpler and straight-forward and ensures me full coverage, non-overlapping and polygons that look more like what ordinary people expect them to.
+So I went with a second approach - why not considering the square area as a large grid, remove some of the boundaries between adjacent cells to create randomly shaped blocks, and then, draw exactly one polygon inside every block.
+Given a block, drawing the polygon inside shouldn't be that difficult and although this approach doesn't cover all possible polygons, it's much simpler, straight-forward and ensures me full coverage, non-overlapping and polygons that look more like what ordinary people expect them to.

 In high level, it will look something like this: